vanessa330/ecommerce-react-express-nosql/README.md

 # E-commerce Website

-> This is a FAKE e-commer website built on the MongoDB, Express, React, Node and deploy through [Netlify](https://www.netlify.com/) and [Render](https://dashboard.render.com/).
+> This is a FAKE e-commerce website built on the MongoDB, Express, React, Node and deploy through [Netlify](https://www.netlify.com/) and [Render](https://dashboard.render.com/).

 <br />